 There must have been some moments of uncertainty...

 I admit that I did shake hands with Kenny Dalglish but I had always said that I was going to keep my options open and I never fully committed myself to Blackburn.
 After Nottingham Forest were relegated, I had set my heart on coming to United but, even so, I decided to keep my options open and have talks with Blackburn.
-Obviously I was really pleased
+Obviously I was really pleased when United finally made their move.
+Once I had spoken with Alex Ferguson, my mind was made up

 I'm easy-going, happy-go-lucky.
 Nothing really bothers me.